isomerpages/govtech-stp/_traveller-resources/categories-of-travel-health-control-measures.md

 		</table>

 ### Categories of Travel Health Control Measures (for arrivals from 22 Sep 2021, 2359H)

-A step-by-step traveller’s checklist for each travel history category is also available at each row, click the one that fits your travel history.

 <i>(Mobile users scroll right &#9755; to view the table)</i>